lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/Transhumanism.md

 Some people say that if an enhancement is for therapeutic and still keeping the "essential natural" part of the human being authentic, then it's acceptable.
 The author raised several examples: Strength training, steroids and transitioning.
 If the line is only about **whether the body is forced to react differently**,

+### Hereditity

+Much of the technology of modern medicine is used to combat aging and dysfunction in cells and the body, but the most central debate is on those modifications that can be inherited, such as CRISPR technology.

+### The New God

+An important idea for conservatives comes from some parts of theology - whether we will make a new god out of it.
+Conservatives and radicals alike agree on this "technological god" imagery.

+## The commonality between Bio-conservatives and Bio-libertarian

+1. They both believe that technology will be so powerful, that it will have divine power, either good or bad.
+2. They believe that gene somehow decides a person's life.
+3. both sides of the debate claim that the human being is uniquely placed among the things in the natural world

 ## Annotations